-Before we can talk about COVID-19, you need to understand some background about the virus, SARS-CoV-2 (COVID-19 is the name of the disease, SARS-CoV-2 is the name of the virus).
+Before we can talk about COVID-19, you need to understand some background about the virus, SARS-CoV-2 (COVID-19) is the name of the disease, SARS-CoV-2 is the name of the virus).
 And before you can do that, you need to understand the definition of a virus.
 A virus is not a living thing.
-In fact, it is more like a machine.
-It will have an outer shell, and within that shell is a tiny set of recipes that describes how to make a set of enzymes.
-This recipe book is written using the same language that the living things of this planet use, that of nucleic acids.
-These enzymes are molecular machines that instead of doing useful work for the cell, pervert its functions and force it to make copies of the virus.
+It is more like a machine.
+It will have an outer shell, and within that shell is a small set of recipes that describes how to make a set of enzymes.
+This recipe book uses the same language that living things of this planet use: nucleic acids.
+These enzymes are molecular machines that, instead of doing useful work for the cell, pervert its functions and force it to make copies of the virus.
 Eventually, the virus leaves the cell, either by budding from the cell membrane or by killing the cell and causing it to burst open.
 The virus then spreads to other cells.
 Viruses are enemies of their hosts.
-If they are not dealt with effectively they can lead to chronic damage to their host and in the worst cases death.
+If they are not dealt with effectively, they can lead to chronic damage to their host and, in the worst cases, death.

-SARS-CoV-2 is one type of virus that infects humans, specifically it is a coronavirus.
-SARS-CoV-2 is surrounded by a membrane that is decorated with a number of proteins, with the spike protein probably being the most important for immunity.
+SARS-CoV-2 is one type of virus that infects humans; specifically, it is a coronavirus.
+A membrane decorated with several proteins surrounds SARS-CoV-2, with the spike protein probably being the most important for immunity.
 The prominent spike proteins give the virus the appearance of a solar corona, thus the name of the family (Figure14-1).

 Figure 14.1.
 An artists depiction of the outside structure of the SARS-CoV-2 coronavirus.
 Note the ubiquitous presence of the Spike (S) protein on the surface of the virus.
 Image by Alissa Eckert and Dan Higgins from the CDC and is in the public domain.

 Your genes, which determine all your capabilities, are encoded in DNA.
 Some viruses do an interesting trick in that they don't use DNA for their genomes, but instead use RNA.
 RNA is another type of nucleic acid that can encode information, but it does not store hereditary information in living things.
 RNA is unstable, and, if used in our chromosomes, too many genes would mutate and be lost.
 However, coronaviruses do use RNA as their genetic material, and they appear to be able to get away with it since they continue to exist.
 These viruses contain a single strand of RNA that is about 30,000 bases long.
-A strand of nucleic acid that long is pretty big for an RNA virus (there are lots of other RNA viruses in the world, but they tend to be about 10,000 bases or less) One of the genes encoded by this RNA is for an RNA replicase that can copy the viral genome.
+A strand of nucleic acid that long is pretty big for an RNA virus (there are lots of other RNA viruses in the world, but they tend to be about 10,000 bases or less).
+One of the genes encoded by this RNA is for an RNA replicase that can copy the viral genome.
 Your host cells do not have an enzyme that is willing to copy RNA into RNA, so the virus has to provide its own.
 The large RNA replicase is unusual in that it encodes a proofreading ability, which is probably necessary given the large size of the virus.
-The ability to proofread also means that this RNA virus does not mutate as rapidly.
 Because of this editing capability, these coronaviruses don't change as quickly as other RNA viruses, such as the influenza virus.